Opioid Rehab & Addiction Treatment Programs Near Me

 - Visiting multiple doctors or pharmacies to get opioid prescriptions.

 Since opioid addiction can leave a lasting impact on the brain and alter brain functioning, opioid treatment programs need to teach participants a new set of skills to avoid relapse and address any other issues that may be present, including mental health disorders.9,10 Opioid addiction help can be offered in a variety of ways, including:9,10

 - Drug detoxification, where patients are medically supervised and stabilized during the withdrawal process after stopping use of opioids.

 - Inpatient treatment, where intensive care is provided along with around-the-clock supervision while you stay at the facility for the duration of treatment.
 This typically lasts between 3 and 6 weeks.

 - Outpatient treatment, where you live at home and participate in regular home, school, and work responsibilities while attending scheduled appointments that can take place at opioid treatment centers, a clinic, or a doctor’s office.
 Treatment frequency and intensity can be stepped down as you progress.

 - Counseling, which can be provided in individual and group sessions, typically uses behavioral therapy techniques to increase motivation towards treatment and sobriety, develop relapse prevention skills, incorporate healthy activities to replace substance use, and build peer support.

 - Family therapy may be incorporated if you wish and can help strengthen relationships and improve communication skills.

 - Medication-assisted treatment (MAT), which uses medications to help ease withdrawal effects in the short-term and can also be used in the long-term to help alleviate urges and cravings in hopes of preventing relapse.
+Frequently Suboxone is used in the treatment of OUDs.
 MAT is often combined with behavioral therapy to further treatment goals and maintain sobriety.